 - If there is enough time between ovulation and a next period for a fertilized egg to implant

-If you need help with analyzing your charts, book a chart analysis slot with me and I’ll tell you exactly what is going on and if you have a hormone imbalance I can tell you what you can do to fix it.
+If you need help with analyzing your charts, post one or two of them in the private Becoming Vital & fertile group and tag me in (@ingefleurspreij).
+We will look at what is going on and if you have a hormone imbalance I can tell you what your options are to fix it.

 3. I will nurture my relationship